BCarrico/BCarrico/README.md

 <h3 align="center">A software engineer from Sacramento, CA</h3>

 - 🔭 I’m currently working on **Happy Hour HQ**
+<p>Creating a website that allows you to find happy hours around you.
+Ability to login (require authentication), have your list of favorites, and add ratings.
+Users will be able to add in happy hours that they have found (linking a menu, website, address) to increase the database of happy hours.
+This project includes Tailwind CSS, HTML, Javascript, Express, Node, MondoDB. </p>

 - 🌱 I’m currently learning **React, Tailwind CSS**